hanyvwang/quantitative-methods-id/README.md

-# EMD 538 Quantitative Methods for Infectious Disease Epidemiology - Assignment Code
+# Quantitative Methods for Infectious Disease Epidemiology

 This repository contains my assignment code for **EMD 538: Quantitative Methods for Infectious Disease Epidemiology**, a graduate-level course focused on statistical and computational methods for analyzing infectious disease data.